-29. Substitute members at Industrial Relations Committee and at Sub-Committees
+29. Substitute members at Sub-Committees

 29.1 See Standing Orders 3.3, 5.3 and 5.4.
 It shall be the responsibility of the member who is unable to attend a meeting to inform any substitute member of the need to attend.